elastic/elastic-otel-node/RELEASING.md

 # How to release packages in this repo

-This is a monorepo with multiple packages.
+This repository holds multiple npm packages (though npm workspaces are not being used).
 Currently each package releases independently -- i.e. their versioning is not tied to each other.
 A release of a package consists of (a) a repo git tag at the appropriate commit and (b) one or more release artifacts (typically a release published to npmjs.com).

 By far the primary package in this repo is [`@elastic/opentelemetry-node`](./packages/opentelemetry-node/).
 The tag name for a release of the primary package will not use a prefix; other